deanufriana/deanufriana.github.io/README.md

 # Personal Portfolio Website

 A modern, responsive personal portfolio website built with **Astro** and **Vue.js**, showcasing professional experience, skills, and projects.
+This project serves as my **personal testing ground** for exploring and experimenting with various web technologies, frameworks, and development practices.

+## 🎯 Project Purpose

+This portfolio website is more than just a showcase of my work - it's an **active learning laboratory** where I:

+- **Test new technologies** and frameworks to understand their capabilities
+- **Experiment with different approaches** to web development and design
+- **Practice modern development practices** like component architecture, responsive design, and performance optimization
+- **Learn by doing** - implementing features I want to understand better
+- **Document my learning journey** through code and implementation choices

 ## ✨ Features